 Test Reports:

 A "Fire Alarm System Record of Completion" per the "Documentation" Section of the "Fundamentals of Fire Alarm Systems" Chapter in NFPA72 and the "Inspection and Testing Form" in the "Records" Section of the "Inspection, Testing and Maintenance" Chapter in shall be prepared by the Contractor.
-Submit three (3) copies to the Architect.
+Submit 3 copies.
 The report shall include, but not be limited to:

 A list of all equipment installed and wired.